JHSC CERTIFICATION RESOURCES

 Delivered over one day, the WHSC Certification Refresher Training revisits key concepts from Certification training.
 The program further affords participants the opportunity to share and discuss new or amended legislation / guidelines / standards, current or emerging issues, plus best practices for hazard elimination and control.

 Visit our product sheet library to learn more about the Certification process and all WHSC Certification programs.

-Register today for WHSC Certification training programs offered in the coming weeks or months in communities throughout Ontario.
+Register today for WHSC Certification training programs all now offered online, in real-time virtual classrooms.